stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 A frigid beam of blue-white light streaks toward a creature within range.
 Make a ranged spell attack against the target.
 On a hit, it takes 1d8 + your spellcasting ability modifier cold damage, and its speed is reduced by 10 feet until the start of your next turn.

-The spell’s damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).

 ## Sacred Flame
 *Evocation Cantrip*<br>
 *Casting Time:* 1 Action<br>